decentralized-identity/universal-resolver/implementations/java/README.md

 ### Information

 This is a work-in-progress Java implementation of a Universal Resolver (aka Community Resolver) to be used for a decentralized naming system.
-It includes core resolution logic, a web API, a client library, and drivers for the **did:sov** and **did:btcr** methods.
+It includes core resolution logic, a web API, a client library, and drivers for the **did:sov**, **did:btcr**, and **did:bsk** methods.

 See the [specifications](https://github.com/decentralized-identity/universal-resolver/blob/master/docs/api-documentation.md) for more information.